midnightntwrk/midnight-architecture/proposals/0009-composable-contracts-syntax.md

 ```

 The body of `AuthCell` contains two ledger variable declarations: `value` and `authorized_pk`.
 The type of `value` is `V`,
 a generic, and the type of `authorized_pk` is `Bytes[32]`, a fixed-length byte array.
+The mutability specifiers indicate
+whether the value can be modified.
+The `const` keyword indicates that the value cannot be changed, while the `let` keyword
-Both ledger variables together constitute
-the public state of the contract.
-Note, all ledger variables are initialized to default values.
-Note, for brevity, the syntax
+indicates that the value can be mutated freely.
+Both ledger variables together constitute the public state of the contract.
-above removes the `Cell` wrapper around the `V` and `Bytes[32]` types required by Compact version **??**.
-Ledger declarations
-may declare any ADT type supported by Compact version **??**.
-However, ledger operations cannot accept contract types as
-arguments or return contract types.
-For a justification of this constraint, see the [Limitations](#no-storing-contracts-in-the-ledger)
-section.
+All ledger variable types _except_ contract values have default values.
+This is discussed in a [later section](#internal-contract-calls).

+The example above does not use the `Cell` syntax to wrap the types of mutable ledger variables.
+This is intentional.
+The `Cell` syntax should be removed in favor of the `let` mutability specifier so that a syntactic symmetry exists
+between `let` and `const` ledger variables.

-The body of the contract may also contain a sequence of witness declarations.
+The body of a contract also contains a sequence (of length >= 0) of witness declarations.
 A witness declaration consists of the `witness`
-keyword followed by a name, an (optional) sequence of parameters wrapped in parentheses `()`, a return type.
+keyword followed by a name, an (optional) sequence of parameters wrapped in parentheses `()`, and a return type.
 Witnesses do not have a body.
 They are just signatures.
-Witnesses without a parameter list are treated as constants.
-The previous example with witness
-declarations might look as follows:
+The previous example with witness declarations might look as follows:

 ```
 contract AuthCell[V] {

-    ledger value: V;
+    ledger let value: V;
-    ledger authorized_pk: Bytes[32];
+    ledger const authorized_pk: Bytes[32];

-    witness sk: Bytes[32];
+    witness sk(): Bytes[32];

     circuit get(): V {
         ...